Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Do not interfere with dogs during this process or attempt to separate them, as you can seriously injure both the male and female dogs.
 Even if one or both of the dogs appear to be in pain or discomfort, it is best to leave them alone until they separate naturally.
 If it is a dog’s first time mating or they are an inexperienced breeder, they may experience some pain and anxiety during the mating process.
 You will only make it worse if you try to separate them.

-The copulatory tie is totally normal and is an important part of canine breeding behavior.
+Dogs being stuck together after mating is totally normal and is an important part of canine breeding behavior.
 Separation of the male and female will happen naturally once the bulbus glandis is no longer engorged.
-The copulatory tie lasts anywhere from 5 to 60 minutes.
+The copulatory tie in dogs lasts anywhere from 5 to 60 minutes.

 See also: